 Using a nail gun is a simple and straight-forward process.
 However, a certain order is typically recommended for both safety and efficiency.
 Here's the basic process for using a nail gun:

 - Remove the battery before you begin.
-This is a safety decision that ensures you won't have any accidents when you're loading and adjusting your nail gun before a project.
+This ensures you won't have any accidents when loading and adjusting your nail gun before a project.

 - Press the magazine release button and load nails into the chamber.

 - Adjust the air pressure dial according to the density of the material surface.
 Very dense materials may require greater air pressure to fire a nail securely into place.